xieyuheng/fidb-zero/docs/manual/04-access-token.md

-  Note that, there is one level of indirect here, when we want to know the `permissions` of a token, we read it from the token's issuer.
+  Note that, there is one level of indirect here, when we want to know the `permissions` of a token, we read it from the token's `issuer`.

 - **Problem 4.3:** How should we represent permissions -- the `permissions` property of a login target?